-12-G-354 APPLICATION FOR OFFICIAL PLAN AND ZONING BY-LAW AMENDMENT - NORTH AMERICAN (PARK PLACE) CORPORATION -100 MAPLEVIEW DRIVE EAST (WARD 8)
+12-G-354 APPLICATION FOR OFFICIAL PLAN AND ZONING BY-LAW AMENDMENT - NORTH AMERICAN (PARK PLACE) CORPORATION - 100 MAPLEVIEW DRIVE EAST (WARD 8)

 - 1. That the application to amend the language of the site specific Official Plan Amendment (OPA No. 86), submitted by R.G.
-Richards and Associates, on behalf of North American (Park Place) Corporation, for lands known municipally as 100 Mapleview Drive East be approved in part, with the exception of removal of Section 3.4: Planning Analysis and removal of general language and performance standard language regarding the Retail Village. - 2.
-That the application to amend the language of the site specific Zoning By-law 2010-130, submitted by R.G.
+Richards and Associates, on behalf of North American (Park Place) Corporation, for lands known municipally as 100 Mapleview Drive East be approved in part, with the exception of removal of Section 3.4: Planning Analysis and removal of general language and performance standard language regarding the Retail Village. - That the application to amend the language of the site specific Zoning By-law 2010-130, submitted by R.G.
 Richards and Associates, on behalf of North American (Park Place) Corporation, for lands known municipally as 100 Mapleview Drive East be approved in part with the exception of the amendment to the definition of "Retail Village" and increasing the maximum percentage of gross floor area of the Retail Village devoted to "small unit" retail stores. - 3.
 That the Director of Planning Services and/or his delegate(s) be authorized to negotiate with the applicant and prepare an amended Official Plan Amendment (OPA) and Zoning By-law to be brought forward for consideration. - 4.
-That Zoning By-law 2010-130 be amended to include the following Special Provisions (SP) and that they be referenced in the amended implementing Zoning By-law for the subject lands: - a) That the definition of Retail Village be amended to read as "the Retail Village shall mean a grouping of follows: buildings, designed and developed with a high guality of urban design, with a main street type of urban design, at a pedestrian scale, and with pedestrian amenities.
-This mixed employment area consists of retail. restaurant. use entertainment and service commercial uses and may contain office, medical office, and/or accommodation uses." - b) That no more than 15% of the gross floor area of the Retail Village shall be devoted to retail stores having a minimum floor area of less than 186 square metres (2,000 square feet), excluding kiosks. - c) A minimum of 9,290 square metres (100,000 square feet) of office space is to be constructed within the lands zoned C4 (SP-304).
+That Zoning By-law 2010-130 be amended to include the following Special Provisions (SP) and that they be referenced in the amended implementing Zoning By-law for the subject lands: - a) That the definition of Retail Village be amended to read as follows: "the Retail Village shall mean a grouping of buildings, designed and developed with a high quality of urban design, with a main street type of urban design, at a pedestrian scale, and with pedestrian amenities.
+This mixed use employment area consists of retail, restaurant, entertainment and service commercial uses and may contain office, medical office, and/or accommodation uses." - b) That no more than 15% of the gross floor area of the Retail Village shall be devoted to retail stores having a minimum floor area of less than 186 square metres (2,000 square feet), excluding kiosks.

-5. That in accordance with Section 17(22) and 34(17) of the Planning Act, no further public notification is required.
+- c) A minimum of 9,290 square metres (100,000 square feet) of office space is to be constructed within the lands zoned C4 (SP-304). - d) The frontage of individual stores, excluding flankage sides of stores, within the Retail Village be limited to no more than 40 metres. - e) That a landscaped centrally located courtyard feature with a minimum area of 570 square metres be provided. - 5.
+That in accordance with Section 17(22) and 34(17) of the Planning Act, no further public notification is required.
 (PLN049-12) (File: D14-1542/D09-OPA22)